EXXETA/devops-demo/README.md

 TravisCI cloud and more involved integration tests (`integration_tests/test_awesome_app.py`) where we open a headless (windowless) Google Chrome browser, navigate to our Awesome App interface, and check that the browser sees what we expect to see - all in the TravisCI cloud.

+This integration of GitHub with TravisCI presents our developers with rapid feedback on their work (in line with the second way of DevOps).